reversely/reverses-master/_posts/2018-06-18-Andrew-Yang.md

 <br>That’s not to say I agreed with him on all of what he said in our conversation, especially as unrehearsed as he had been at this stage of his candidacy.
 I felt that he had accurately identified many compelling societal problems, without providing much of a case for why UBI specifically was America’s best shot at recovery.
 (This was one of the first times I had felt ideological pushback to an interviewee’s positions on a personal level, and I also visibly struggle here with how aggressive I want to be.)

 <br>Yet, in retrospect, I can't help but sympathize with Yang.
-He's a classic representation of the amorphous dread and hope that has been seeping into the American political consciousness ever since the 2016 election, but not yet inured to it as we are now in 2022.
+He's a classic representation of the amorphous dread and hope that has been seeping into the American political consciousness ever since the 2016 election, but not yet inured to that particular set of feelings as we are now in 2022.
 “I developed a real sense of anxiety as to what the future holds,” Yang said.
-The interview is full of intriguing defenses, and a portrait of a presidential candidate who doesn't yet know he's on the precipice of something bigger.
+The interview is full of intriguing defenses from a new candidate who doesn't yet know how his views will go on to shape America.

-<br>Here’s a transcript of my Skype call with Andrew Yang on June 18, 2018, lightly edited for clarity.
+<br>Here’s a transcript of my Skype call with Andrew Yang on June 18, 2018, lightly edited for clarity.<br>
 <h4>May 19, 2022</h4><br>

 <img src="/assets/images/divider.svg" alt="re:verses" style="width:140px;">